-The final installation step is the installation of a hardware interface driver.

-You have to choose 1 out of the 4 alternative drivers (ITEX, IFC, NI-IMAQ or DCAM) shown in the setup launcher dialog.
+The next installation step is the installation of a hardware interface driver.
+You have to choose one out of the four alternative drivers (ITEX, IFC, NI-IMAQ or DCAM) shown in the setup launcher dialog.
 Please choose the proper driver for your actual installation.